sergiishevchenko/javascript-project/README.md

 <h3>Overview</h3>

-The <b>JavaScript-project</b> is a sample project used to demonstrate best practices in developing the website using the <b>JavaScript</b> framework.
+The <b>JavaScript-project</b> is a sample project used to demonstrate best practices in developing the website using the <b>JavaScript</b>.

 <h3>Installation</h3>